mahdi-dev1/weather-app/README.md

 ## SkyNow Weather App
- A responsive weather app website showing my abilites to connect with Open-Meteo API - and other APIs in other projects if needed - using JS.
+ A responsive weather app demonstrating my ability to integrate with Open-Meteo API - and any other APIs if needed in future projects - using vanilla JS.

 ## Features
 - Auto-detect location first (Geolocation API), fallback to Last City, then Cairo